 Check out Best Alternative to InfoPath -> Try Now

-In this post we will discuss how we can create a custom result source and then how we can use the custom result source inside a content search web part in SharePoint online.
+Here we will discuss how we can create a custom result source in SharePoint Online Office 365.
+Then we will discuss how we can use the custom result source inside a content search web part in SharePoint online.

 We can also create custom result sources at various scopes like:

 - Service Application Level / SharePoint Admin Center for Office 365: When we create result scope at search service application level, the result source will be available to any site collection that consumes the Search Service Application.

 - Site Collection: When we create result scope at the site collection level then the result source can be used by any site within the site collection.

 - Site: When we create result scope at the site level then the result source can be used by that site only.

 We can create a custom result sources at the site collection level as well as site level in SharePoint Online Office 365.
 To create custom result sources at the site collection level go to the Site Settings and then click on “Search Result Sources” which is under “Site Collection Administration“.